JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesSQL.md

 INSERT INTO Table
 Values(field1, filed2 ...)
 ```
 Inserts a new row into a table.

 `DROP`

 `#dd/mm/yyyy` - format for querying dates

-As a genral rule use '' for strings and nothing for numbers
+As a genral rule use '' for strings and nothing for numbers and dates

 ## Writing